Khimarra/plant-sim/README.md

 ## Future Changes

-- Refactor plant types to plant class instead of initializing separate objects
+- Refactor plant types to plant class instead of initializing separate objects - started, need to finish
 - Allow re-play (ask if player wants to try again)
 - Refactor functions to make them smaller/more modular
 - Add flavor text to previous edits
+- Fix existing flavor text to relate to each plant, not just the original tomato
+- Make an HTML page and apply DOM manipulation to make this a web app
+- Add CSS

 ## Potential Features